-To gain Active Master Logger status, program participants must initially complete four four-hour core courses within two years, and submit proof of current First Aid and CPR training.
+To gain Active Master Logger status, program participants must initially complete four four-hour core courses within two years, and submit proof of current, in-person, First Aid and CPR training.

 The four core courses are: